Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Members receive well-rounded training and earn significantly more per hour than a non-union painter.
 While the Painters Union' certainly provides a viable career opportunity for anyone who's willing to learn the trade, it isn't without its flaws.
-I've listed the pros and cons below.

 Pros of Being a Union Painter